 In this video I’m talk about improving sperm health.
 I’ll give you practical tools you can start using right away- AND I have some tips for same-sex couples on this journey as well.

-Get the free fertility starter kit here: aimeeraupp.com/fertilitystarterkit
+Get the free fertility starter kit (which includes the Healthy Daddy Lifestyle PDF) here: aimeeraupp.com/fertilitystarterkit

 My main goal in my life, and my mission, and my purpose, and my platform is to help all of you reawaken to the best version of yourselves, help all of you heal and nourish yourselves on that deep, deep level.

 A lot of you know me as a woman who helps other women get pregnant, and sure, that’s a big part of what I do, but I do that through helping women heal themselves.
 Women who heal themselves, heal their children’s children.
 My real mission is to make this world a better place one mama, one baby at a time, and I do that through educating you about nutrition, about lifestyle, about mental, emotional, spiritual health.
 And yeah, here we are.